Looking Back: Our Biggest Projects and Milestones of 2024

 All 31 Skulls Photos by Alex Knowbody

-This year, we hosted the Sixth Annual 31 Skulls Showcase & Auction at the historic San Jose Woman’s Club.
+In October, we hosted the Fifth Annual 31 Skulls Showcase & Auction at the historic San Jose Woman’s Club.
 The understated elegance of this facility matched our “goth formal” sensibilities perfectly.
-It was an evening of photo opps, flowing beverages, tasty snacks, and donations to a great cause.
+It was an evening of photo ops, flowing beverages, tasty snacks, and a lively auction for a great cause.

-Thank you to KLM Auctions, to J Miclette Entertainment, to our volunteers, our in-kind donors, and all winning bidders for making the night unforgettable!
+Thank you to KLM Auctions, J Miclette Entertainment, our volunteers, in-kind donors, and all winning bidders for making the night unforgettable!

 A huge thank you to all of our contributing artists: